Marine Zone

 When there has been a lot of rain, crabbing in bays is typically not good since the surge of fresh water from the rivers forces the crab to retreat to the saltier water of the ocean.

-Shore and dock crabbing can be a great activity during the summer months.
+Shore and dock crabbing can be a great year-round activity.
 A good tool to try is the "castable folding crab trap."
 Usually attached to a fishing pole, these traps are great for kids because they are lightweight and can catch crab within minutes.
 No heavy pulling or long wait times!
 They are available for purchase at most local stores.
 Happy crabbing!

 Some crabbers in estuaries may also encounter non-native European green crab in their catch.
 While they look similar to Oregon's native shore crabs, identify them by the three prominent bumps between the eyes and 5 spines down each side of their body (carapace).
 They are not always green and color is not a good identifying feature.
 The daily catch limit for European green crab is 35 per person per day.
 European green crab can be any size or sex.
 Learn more about this species.